Updat3

 SITUATION

-World Cup ticket prices for the upcoming match between the United States and Paraguay have soared, with the cheapest seat exceeding $1,100.
-FIFA has defended the pricing model, stating it reflects market realities, despite criticism over the limited availability of affordable tickets.
+World Cup ticket prices for the June 12 match in Los Angeles have skyrocketed, with the cheapest seat exceeding $1,100.
+While FIFA defends the pricing as reflective of market realities, many fans criticize the lack of affordable options.

 Coveragetap to expand ▾